vaidasmaciulis/drinkwater/README.md

 # Eat.
 Drink.
 Sleep.
 Repeat!
 https://steamcommunity.com/sharedfiles/filedetails/?id=2547246713

+UPDATE 8/1/2021:

+- Chips brands have been switched to more honest ones.

 UPDATE 7/31/2021:

 - Sleep mechanics added.
 You can get some sleep by sitting (slowly), laying in the bed (fast) or just drinking Coffee